Review was updated on 11th June, 2019

-Telstra has made a resurgence in recent years, changing their approach and adopting a fresh attitude and a willingness to change and improve.
+Telstra has made a resurgence in recent years, adopting a fresh attitude alongside a willingness to change and improve.
 The result has been a company with the best network and reach in Australia acting in a way more akin to some of the smaller providers on the market.
-While Telstra is never going to be the cheapest, their recent focus on bundling has brought all your entertainment needs under the one roof.
+Telstra’s bundles have brought all your entertainment needs under the one roof.

-Despite being the oldest and most experienced telco in Australia, Telstra started to do something very unusual a few years ago – they started listening more intently to their customers’ concerns.
+Despite being the oldest and most experienced telco in Australia, Telstra started to do something a few years ago that’s very unusual for a communications company – they started listening more intently to their customers’ needs and concerns.
 For a long time, Telstra’s huge network and reputation had allowed them to get complacent, occasionally offering services on a take-it-or-leave-it basis.
-The onset of competition – along with some refreshing new thinking at the top level – has led to a change in the way they do things.
-And it is the customer who is reaping the rewards.
+The onset of increased competition – along with some refreshing new thinking at the top level – has led to a change in the way they do things.
+And the customer is reaping the rewards.

 Telstra has a deserved reputation for top-quality connections and excellent bundles.

-Telstra has started offering month-to-month contracts, while only a few years back they addressed long-standing customer criticism by offering unlimited downloads.
-This move has seen Telstra again top the charts among Aussies and shows that after a period of time when they were frequently criticised, they are starting to be relevant again.
+A short while back, Telstra started offering a choice between month-to-month contracts and unlimited downloads.
+This move has seen Telstra again top the charts among Aussies and shows that after a period of time when they were sometimes criticised, they have become competitive again.
 They’ve also embraced bundling perhaps more than any other Aussie telco.
-Their streaming options include Telstra TV and Foxtel Now.
+Their current bundled streaming options include Telstra TV and movies from Telstra TV Box Office.

 What makes Telstra Broadband unique?

-Telstra’s most unique feature is the sheer size of the company.
+Telstra’s most unique feature is the sheer size and experience of the company.
 No other Aussie telco can match Telstra’s extensive network and expertise in the industry.
-Telstra Broadband also has a lot of unique features, which are not offered by other providers.
-Telstra operates on the Telstra Smart Modem Gen 2 network, which gives you great quality and uninterrupted internet access.
+Telstra Broadband also has a lot of unique features.
+Every Telstra Broadband service comes with the Telstra Smart Modem Gen 2, which gives you excellent wi-fi speeds and uninterrupted internet access thanks to its built-in 4G backup.
 Telstra’s Broadband Protect gives you insulation from online threats, which is great for families or anyone who is concerned about their privacy and viruses online (which should be everyone).
-Telstra Broadband members get access to Telstra Air, which is a network of over one million Wi-Fi data hotspots across the country.
+Telstra Broadband members get access to Telstra Air, which is a network of over one million Wi-Fi data hotspots across the country as well as millions more around the world.

-Telstra TV is the ‘box with the lot’, offering perhaps the best streaming service Australia has ever seen.
-With loads of different channels like Stan, Netflix and YouTube – plus Foxtel Now – Telstra TV is your gateway to the best entertainment options Australia has to offer.
-Add to that all the usual free-to-air channels, catch-up TV and live sport, and Telstra TV is the complete package.
+Telstra TV is the ‘box with the lot’, offering perhaps the best streaming service support Australia has ever seen.
+With loads of different options like Stan, Netflix, Kayo Sports and YouTube – plus Foxtel Now and Telstra TV Box Office – Telstra TV is your gateway to the best streaming entertainment Australia has to offer.
+Add to that all the usual free-to-air channels via a built-in TV tuner, catch-up TV and live sport, and Telstra TV is the complete package.
 Even better, you can use your smartphone as a TV remote, putting the power well and truly in your hands.

 Recently, Telstra launched the third generation of this powerful streaming box.
-Telstra TV 3 maintains the fundamentals of its predecessors, but adds a number of attractive features – not the least of which is the ability to control the box with your voice.
+Telstra TV 3 maintains the feature set of its predecessors, but adds a number of attractive features – not the least of which is the ability to control the box with your voice.
+You can command the Telstra TV to open streaming apps, or search for movies, shows and even actors just by asking.
+The ‘trending’ service also lets you see what’s hot on both streaming and TV, keeping you up with the water-cooler chat.
 Along with a more streamlined design that makes it easier to keep out of the way, this is the best version of the Telstra TV yet.

 While Foxtel was the first to bring cable TV into Aussie homes, Foxtel Now looks seriously different than the original.
 For viewers, perhaps the biggest difference – other than the lack of a cable or satellite setup – is the flexibility.
 In the past, Aussie cable TV providers tended to adopt an all-or-nothing approach, meaning that sports fans or film buffs would have to sign up to the same expensive plan.
 Foxtel Now does away with that, with plenty of different packages to suit everyone’s tastes.
 There’s also an all-inclusive package if you just can’t decide.